 Best AI Code Review Tools for GitLab

-Most AI code review tools are designed with GitHub in mind, but GitLab users aren’t left out.
-If your team runs on GitLab—especially in enterprise or security-conscious environments—you still need reviews that are accurate, configurable, and context-aware.
+Most AI code review tools are primarily designed with GitHub in mind, leaving GitLab users underserved.
+But GitLab-based teams, especially those operating in enterprise or security-conscious environments, have equally demanding requirements.
+You need reviews that aren't just quick but also accurate, configurable, context-aware, and capable of integrating smoothly into complex development workflows.

 1. Greptile